isaacarnault/aws-rds/RDS_EC2.md

 We can skip Part 1 if we have a User and Group already provisioned.<br>

-Otherwise make sure to create a User and Group via `IAM`, https://console.aws.amazon.com/iam/home.
+Otherwise, make sure to create a User and Group via `IAM`, https://console.aws.amazon.com/iam/home.

 ## Part 1 : create a User and a Group using IAM

-- We log into your `AWS` management console using `$ https://console.aws.amazon.com.`<br>
+- We log into our `AWS` management console using `$ https://console.aws.amazon.com.`<br>

 I'm using `MFA` to secure my root account access coupled with `Google Authenticator` on my `Android` smartphone.<br>